Udit Raj: Political career

 On 24 November 2003, he resigned from government service and formed the Indian Justice Party.

-He merged Indian Justice Party with Bharatiya Janata Party on 23 February 2014, and was elected as a member of parliament on BJP ticket.
-However due to the ideological differences and perceived betrayal, he left BJP.
+He merged the Indian Justice Party with the Bharatiya Janata Party on 23 February 2014, and was elected as a member of parliament on the BJP ticket.
+Later he joined the Indian National Congress on 24 April 2019, citing differences of opinion on BJP's approach to inclusivity and its internal politics.

-Joining Congress: On 24 April 2019, citing differences of opinion on BJP's approach to inclusivity and its internal politics, Raj joined the Indian National Congress to continue his advocacy for underprivileged communities.
-Currently he is the national chairman of Unorganized Workers and Employees Congress.